 Asian hornets are slightly smaller than our native European hornets.
 They have distinctive yellow legs compared to other insects.
 The body is a very dark brown or black while the abdomen is almost all dark, except for a very thin yellow line at the top of the abdomen and the fourth abdominal segment which is dark yellow.
 The Asian hornet has a black head and yellow face.
 Typically Asian hornet queens (egg-layers) are 30 mm in length and males about 24 mm while the workers measure about 20 mm in length.

 In contrast, the European hornet has a mid-brown body and brown legs and the abdomen has colouring that looks like that of a scaled-up wasp.

 Asian hornets start a very small nest in March/April, and then as the colony grows, usually move to a secondary nest higher up, but not very far away.
 Although a tall tree is usual, nests have also been found in hedges, cliff tops and barns.
 They are most likely to be spotted in September/October, which is why Asian Hornet Awareness week is in September.

 How you can help

-Farnham Beekeepers have an Asian Hornet Action Team which will work in tandem with the NBU to help identify nest sites.
-Please contact email@example.com or your local beekeeping association if you suspect that you have seen one of these hornets.
+Farnham Beekeepers have an Asian Hornet Action Team (AHAT) which works in tandem with other AHATS, the local bee inspector and the National Bee Unit to help identify hornets and track nest sites.
+Please contact email@example.com , preferably with a picture or two if you suspect that you have seen an Asian hornet.